-Karen Robinson has over 25 years of experience in human rights education, community and youth development, and community organizing.
-In her role as Senior Education and Training Manager at Robert F. Kennedy Human Rights, Robinson serves as chief adviser for all human rights education-related activity.
+Karen Robinson has over 30 years of experience in human rights education, community and youth development, and community organizing.

-Robinson started her career in the field of community engagement and youth development at The American University where she helped start what was then the Center for Volunteerism and Community Service.
+Karen started her career in the field of community engagement and youth development at American University where she helped start what was then the Center for Volunteerism and Community Service.
 While at American University, Robinson initiated service-learning programs, linking classroom learning with direct service projects throughout Washington, D.C.
-Robinson then moved to Amnesty International, USA where she served as the Mid-Atlantic Regional Deputy Director and then the Director of the Human Rights Education program.
+She then moved to Amnesty International, USA where she served as the Mid-Atlantic Regional Deputy Director and Director of the Human Rights Education program.
 In that capacity, Robinson served six years as the Chair of the International Human Rights Education Coordinating Committee for Amnesty International globally.

 As the first Director of Human Rights Education at Robert F. Kennedy Human Rights, she led the creation of the first Speak Truth To Power Human Rights Education packet, which has been distributed to thousands of schools in the U.S. and internationally.
 She also has conducted numerous training and professional development sessions at educational conferences, within school districts and at educational meetings around the world.